StrikingLoo/strikingloo.github.io/_posts/2024-03-28-inlining-css.md

 This means finally, a 22% reduction in loading times led to a **32% increase in page_views**, 6% increase in session_start, and 36% in user_engagement.

-I had to google it but, according to Google Analytics, user_engagement triggers for “sessions that lasted longer than 10 seconds, or had a conversion event, or had 2 or more screen or page views.”
+I had to check but, according to Google Analytics, _user_engagement_ triggers for “sessions that lasted longer than 10 seconds, or had a conversion event, or had 2 or more screen or page views.”

 ## Conclusion